zkxs/jinx/README.md

 # Jinx

 Jinx is a free, open source Discord bot that grants roles to users in your server when they register [Jinxxy](https://jinxxy.com/) license keys.
-Note that Jinx is not affiliated with Jinxxy: this is an independent project.
+Note that the Jinx bot is not affiliated with Jinxxy: this is an independent project.

 > [!IMPORTANT]
 > **[Click here to add the bot to your server][bot install]**